Photic/CIC-VirtualWhiteBoard/README.md

   - "typescript": "~4.1.5"

 # Init node_modules
 This is a project created with Angular / Angular Materials, nodejs / Express.
-So the project requires the latest version of nodejs install on the local machine or docker.
+So the project requires the latest version of nodejs install on the local machine and/or docker.

-If only using Docker, skip to [Building to Docker](#building-to-docker).
+If using Docker, skip to [Building to Docker](#building-to-docker).

 To initiate the project, run following:
 ```